by Russ Lowthian

 Our Bike Rental Picks

 I found several bike rental shops, most around the French Quarter.
-For one of our days riding we selected Bike Nola Bicycle Rental because they offered a new fleet of bikes equipped with multi-speeds and hand brakes.
-They are located on Decatur Street, in the French Quarter in the Courtyard of Greg’s Antiques.
-Their rental fleet comes with LED lights and a lock.
-Bike helmets are also available, but we chose bring along our own for this trip.
-Other rental options, I checked out and was impressed with included: Michaels Bicycle Sales, Rental and Service on Frenchman Street and Ride This Bike Rental and Folding Bike Sales on Dauphine Street.
-All three places had Joey’s Bike Map, were friendly, and they were helpful with tips on riding around the Big Easy.
+Rental options, I checked out and was impressed with included: Michaels Bicycle Sales, Rental and Service on Frenchman Street and Ride This Bike Rental and Folding Bike Sales on Dauphine Street.
+Both places had Joey’s Bike Map, were friendly, and they were helpful with tips on riding around the Big Easy.

-Looking for neighborhood bike tours that includes a rental (most have single speed bikes with coaster brakes?).
+Looking for neighborhood bike tours that include a rental (most have single speed bikes with coaster brakes?).
 We enjoyed a tour of the Marigny/Bywater area led by the staff of the Confederacy of Cruisers Tour Company.
-Not only was the tour fun, our guide offered many suggestions on food and music hot spots, that we checked out later on in the day and fully enjoyed.
+Not only was the tour fun, but our guide also offered many suggestions on food and music hot spots, that we checked out later on in the day and fully enjoyed.